-ALLAN CHARLES BUCKLER

-Independent Director (Non-Executive)
+ALLAN CHARLES BUCKLER Independent Director (Non-Executive)

 Mr Allan Charles Buckler is an Independent Director of the Company.
-He was first appointed to the board on 14 December 2004 and last re-elected on 27 April 2018.
+He was first appointed to the board on 14 December 2004 and last re-elected on 29 June 2020.
 Mr Buckler also serves as chairman of the Nominating Committee and the Remuneration Committee, and a member of the Audit Committee.

 Mr Buckler has taken lead roles in the establishment of several leading mining and port operations in both Australia and Indonesia.
 Significant operations such as PT Adaro Indonesia, PT Indonesia Bulk Terminal and New Hope Coal Australia have been developed under his leadership.
-Currently, he sits on the board of directors of Altura Mining Limited and Sayona Mining Limited, both mining companies listed on the Australian Securities Exchange.
+Currently, he sits on the board of directors of Altura Mining Limited and Sayona Mining Limited, both mining companies listed on the Australian Securities Exchange, and also on the boards and management committees of a number of private companies and their subsidiaries.